Azure/azure-sdk-for-node/README.md

 There are three ways to authenticate using this module, use [this guide](./Documentation/Authentication.md) to determine which method to use.

+### AzureNodeEssentials VSCode extension

+The [AzureNodeEssentials](https://marketplace.visualstudio.com/items?itemName=azuresdkteam.azurenodeessentials) extension helps you easily interact with Azure.
+It helps you
+- create a project scaffolding
+- install correct dependencies
+- ready to use snippets for authentication and deploying templates to azure

+Please feel free to provide feedback for the extension by opening github issues over [here](https://github.com/Azure/azure-node-essentials).

 ### Install individual modules

 | **Azure Service** | **Install Command** |